3gpp-chatbox/backend/processed_data/registration_analysis.md

   "description": "UE is in connected mode"
 }

+## Events

+{
+  "name": "Registration Request",
+  "description": "UE requests registration to the network" }

+{
+  "name": "Authentication Request",
+  "description": "Network requests authentication information from the UE" }

+{
+  "name": "Authentication Reject",
+  "description": "Network rejects the authentication attempt" }

+{
+  "name": "Registration Reject",
+  "description": "Network rejects the registration request" }

+{
+  "name": "Registration Accept",
+  "description": "Network accepts the registration request" }

+{
+  "name": "Configuration Update Command", "description": "Network sends configuration update command to the UE" }

+{
+  "name": "Configuration Update Complete", "description": "UE sends configuration update complete message to the network" }

+{
+  "name": "Identity Request",
+  "description": "Network requests identity from the UE" }

+{
+  "name": "Notification",
+  "description": "Network notifies the UE to initiate a service request procedure" }

 ## Transitions

 {
   "step": 1,
-  "message": "REGISTRATION REQUEST",
+  "message": "Registration Request",
   "from_element": "UE",
   "to_element": "AMF",
   "from_state": "5GMM-NULL",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "UE powers on and attempts to register with the network", "condition": "UE must be in a coverage area and select a PLMN or SNPN", "timing": "Initial step of the registration procedure" }
+  "trigger": "UE powers on and attempts to access the network", "condition": "UE must be in a coverage area", "timing": "Initial step of the registration procedure" }

 {
   "step": 2,
-  "message": "AUTHENTICATION REQUEST",
+  "message": "Authentication Request",
   "from_element": "AMF",
   "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "AMF initiates authentication of the UE", "condition": "UE identity needs to be verified", "timing": "After receiving the REGISTRATION REQUEST" }
+  "trigger": "AMF initiates authentication procedure", "condition": "UE identity verification is required", "timing": "After the AMF receives the Registration Request" }

 {
   "step": 3,
-  "message": "REGISTRATION ACCEPT",
+  "message": "Authentication Reject",
   "from_element": "AMF",
   "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
-  "to_state": "5GMM-REGISTERED",
+  "to_state": "5GMM-DEREGISTERED",
-  "trigger": "AMF successfully authenticates and authorizes the UE", "condition": "Authentication and authorization are successful", "timing": "After successful authentication"
-}
+  "trigger": "Authentication fails",
+  "condition": "UE fails authentication",
+  "timing": "After the UE responds to the Authentication Request" }

 {
   "step": 4,
-  "message": "REGISTRATION REJECT",
+  "message": "Registration Reject",
   "from_element": "AMF",
   "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-DEREGISTERED",
-  "trigger": "AMF rejects the registration request", "condition": "Authentication or authorization fails, or other network policies prevent registration", "timing": "After authentication or authorization failure" }
+  "trigger": "Registration is rejected by the network", "condition": "Network policies or UE subscription does not allow registration", "timing": "After authentication or after receiving the Registration Request" }

+{
+  "step": 5,
+  "message": "Registration Accept",
+  "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-REGISTERED",
+  "trigger": "Registration is accepted by the network", "condition": "UE is successfully authenticated and authorized", "timing": "After successful authentication and authorization" }

 ## Network Element Relationships